marcolombardini/WP-RLS/README.md

-##WP-RLS - Real Estate Listings Syndicator
+##WP-RLS: Real Estate Listings Syndicator

 Forget about re-entering listing information by hand.
 Now seamlessly connect to the listings databases of the biggest real estate aggregators such as Zillow, Trulia, PadMapper and update your listings effortlessly.
 ##Description